notozeki/github-actions-test/README.md

 # GitHub Actions Test

 Hello, GitHub Actions!
-This is test #1.
+This is master.